Testing

 };

-If you need to customise JSDOM, you can create a jsdom.setup.ts file in your package directory:
+If you need to customize JSDOM, you can create a jsdom.setup.ts file in your package directory:

 // custom code